venkataravuri/nexthink-assignment/README.md

 This document captures **high-level solution architecture** of re-engineered and re-architected solution that replaces existing single-tenant monolith solution with a **:rocket: scalable, :wavy_dash: elastic & :office: a multi-tenant solution**.

-- It explains :ferris_wheel: **To-Be Architecture** through various reference architecture models & views such as ```Functional Architecture, Technical Architecture, Deployment Architecture, Component Designs, Technology Choices and more```, each addressing unique concerns of various stakeholders & audience.
+- Explains :ferris_wheel: **To-Be Architecture** through various reference architecture models & views such as ```Functional Architecture, Technical Architecture, Deployment Architecture, Component Designs, Technology Choices and more```, each addressing unique concerns of various stakeholders & audience.
-- It also highlights how the proposed solution addresses limitations & constraints for current system.
+- Highlights how the proposed solution addresses limitations & constraints for current system.

 Refer to :question: problem statement [Nexthink Architecture Quiz]() for current system contraints and goals of proposed solution.